anbarief/actuarydesk/README.md

 ```

-import financial_math as fm
+import actuarydesk.financial_math as fm
-import actuarial_tables as at
+import actuarydesk.actuarial_tables as at
-import actuarial_math as am
+import actuarydesk.actuarial_math as am

 table = at.UK_ONS_2016_to_2018_male
 int_rate = [fm.InterestRate(0, 0.05, 'annual')]